adrianocastro189/memory/README.md

 Example: Let's say you're moving to another city in real life and you want to associate all of your player memories with this moment, then all you have to do is:

 ```
-/memoryaddon add moment playing in a motel while my apartment is ready for us to move
+/memoryaddon addm "playing in a motel while my apartment is ready for us to move"
 ```

 That way, after you add another moment, all the memories collected in the last moments will be appended to the chat frame like: _The first time I looted a Linen Cloth was 41 days ago \~playing in a motel while my apartment is ready for us to move\~_.

+Make sure to wrap the moment in `""` or `''` so it can be recognized as a single phrase instead of multiple words.

+**⚠️ Important note:** There's a known issue with the `addm` command in case it contains quotation characters (" or ') inside the moment besides the ones wrapping it.
+This is due to the way the command is parsed and the current limitations of the parser.
+This is is already being addressed for future releases.
+That said:

+* ✅ `/memoryaddon addm "This is a moment"` will work as expected
+* ❌ `/memoryaddon addm "The time they didn't expect to come"` won't work
+* ❌ `/memoryaddon addm 'The "serendipity" of life often surprises us'` won't work

 To print the current moment, simply run:

 ```
-/memoryaddon get moment
+/memoryaddon getm
 ```

 ### Setting the memory print chance